 Theologically rooted in the 16th-century English Reformation and birthed out of the global Alpha course movement that began in London several decades ago, Trinity Canton (TC) is a church that looks to God’s promises in the Bible while authentically reaching out to others (we are part of an Anglican diocese that bears the name Churches for the Sake of Others!).
 TC is a purposefully and intentionally informal church, with a focus on helping those who are lonely, ‘done’ with religion, or asking questions about faith and life purpose.
 If you are looking for a Christ-centered congregation that values the soul- and life-craftsmanship of the Holy Spirit, if you are intrigued by the thought of fostering a vibrant culture of both prayer and giving to those in need, or if you are looking to make new friends in such a life-giving context as our COx groups, please contact us.

-TC is led by Justin Kastner, a pastor who’s also a professor (at K-State), and an exceptional staff team including Patrick and Susan Schnieders (directors of spiritual formation and ministry operations, respectively) and Greg Dillon (church warden/administrator).
+TC is led by an exceptional team including Patrick and Susan Schnieders (directors of spiritual formation and ministry operations, respectively), Greg Dillon (church warden/administrator), and the Rev Dr Justin Kastner (a non-stipendiary ordained priest who is also separately a K-State faculty member).
 A six-member Vestry serves as our official governing body.

 TC also routinely offers prayer gatherings and practical courses on the Christian faith (Alpha), including the Alpha Youth Series, as well as marriage (i.e., the Marriage Course and the Marriage Preparation Course).